-The above condition means that the cost of immediate adoption of the clean technology θ is sufficiently high.
-It prevents firms to immediately adopt (at date 0) the clean technology.
+The above condition means that the cost of immediate adoption of clean technology θ is sufficiently high.
+It prevents firms from immediately adopting clean technology (at date 0).

 In the Appendix's subsection 6.1.3, we determine the optimal adoption dates which show that firms adopt the clean technology simultaneously: